pinkthepink/pinkthepink/README.md

 - 👋 Hi, I’m @pinkthepink
-- 👀 I’m interested in Data Science and COllective Intelligence
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning MAchine Learning Technicques
+- 🌱 I’m currently learning Machine Learning Technicques
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...